katfagg/BrightCalendar/README.md

 ## Project Overview

-Bugdroid Baddies have been tasked to Our Bright Calendar is an accesible, user friendly app aimed for those looking for a way to keep organised.
+Bugdroid Baddies have been tasked to build an accesible, user friendly app aimed for those looking for a way to keep organised.
 This was created using Android Studio and Spring to come up with the finest calendar app for the go.

 Features include: